-Ceiling "C".
-A description usually seen in connection with a published exposure limit.
+Ceiling "C." A description usually seen in connection with a published exposure limit.
 It refers to the concentration that should not be exceeded, even for an instant.
-It may be written as TLV-C or Threshold Limit Value-Ceiling (See also THRESHOLD LIMIT VALUE).
+It may be written as Threshold Limit Value or TLV-C-Ceiling (See also THRESHOLD LIMIT VALUE).

 Carcinogen.
 A substance that induces or increases cancer incidence in animals or humans.
+(See SELECT CARCINOGEN).